individual-brain-charting/docs/docs/source/tasks.rst

 .. container:: tags

-   :bdg-danger:`imagined_physical_pain` :bdg-primary:`visual_attention` :bdg-light:`theory-of-mind` :bdg-light:`mentalization` :bdg-danger:`imagined_emotional_pain`
+   :bdg-primary:`visual_attention` :bdg-danger:`imagined_physical_pain` :bdg-danger:`empathy` :bdg-danger:`imagined_emotional_pain` :bdg-light:`mentalization`

 .. admonition:: Implementation
    :class: seealso

    - Software:  Psychophysics Toolbox Version 3 (PTB-3), aka Psychtoolbox-3, for GNU Octave
+   - Audio device: MRConfon MKII

 This task also belongs to the battery of tasks was adapted from the original task-fMRI localizers of `Saxe Lab <https://saxelab.mit.edu/localizers>`__, that intended to identify functional regions-of-interest in the Theory-of-Mind network and Pain Matrix regions.
-The PainMovie task was a pain movie localizer and consisted displaying "Partly Cloud", a 6 minutes movie from Disney Pixar, in order to study the responses implicated in theory-of-mind and Pain Matrix brain regions (`Jacoby et al., 2016 <https://doi.org/10.1016/j.neuroimage.2015.11.025>`__, `Richardson et al., 2018 <https://doi.org/10.1038/s41467-018-03399-2>`__).
+The PainMovie task was a pain movie localizer and consisted displaying "Partly Cloudy", a 6 minutes movie from Disney Pixar, in order to study the responses implicated in theory-of-mind and Pain Matrix brain regions (`Jacoby et al., 2016 <https://doi.org/10.1016/j.neuroimage.2015.11.025>`__, `Richardson et al., 2018 <https://doi.org/10.1038/s41467-018-03399-2>`__).
 Two main conditions were thus hand-coded in the movie, according to (`Richardson et al., 2018 <https://doi.org/10.1038/s41467-018-03399-2>`__), as follows: mental movie, in which characters were "mentalizing"; and physical pain movie, in which characters were experiencing physical pain.
 Such conditions were intended to evoke brain responses from theory-of-mind and pain-matrix networks, respectively.
 All moments in the movie not focused on the direct interaction of the main characters were considered as a baseline period.

 The conditions for this task are described in `this table <condPainMovie_>`__ and the main contrasts derived from those conditions are described in `this table <contPainMovie_>`__.